genii-open/.github/profile/README.md

+Launched in celebration of the 100-year anniversary of EEG, this initiative is dedicated to making EEG/ESI accessible for all.

-Started on 21 May 2024 and officially announced and open-sourced on 6 September 2024, it has been actively serving patients from Universiti Malaya Medical Center.
+The project was planned in early 2024, with development beginning on 21 May 2024 (the birthdate of Hans Berger, the pioneer of EEG).
+It was officially announced and open-sourced on 6 September 2024, and has since been actively supporting clinicians in epilepsy diagnosis at the Universiti Malaya Medical Center.

 **Acknowledgement**